tuledev/minimal-mistakes/_posts/2019-02-20-how-to-create-Jekyll-blog-with-github-page.md

 ---
-title: "Easily create a blog with Jekyll and Github Pages"
+title: "A fast way to create a blog with Jekyll and Github Pages"
 categories:
   - Jekyll
 tags: